Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Conclusion

 \section{Conclusion}

-In this paper, we have defined a class of symmetry-preserving observers for a simplified and linearized shallow water model.
-We proved the convergence to zero of the error (i.e. difference between the observer and real trajectories) when time goes to infinity.
+In this paper, we have defined a class of symmetry-preserving non-linear observers for a simplified shallow water model.
+We proved the asymptotic convergence to zero of the state-error around a steady-state.
 Many numerical simulations show the interest of such a choice of invariant gains.
-This paper gives insight in the field of non-linear observers for infinite dimensional systems, where very few methods are available.

-The observer provides better results than the standard nudging, even on the nonlinear system, as the error converges faster, the residual error is smaller, and the observer is much more robust to noise.
-The correction terms used in this paper are different from those of the usual extended Kalman filter-type estimators (no integral over space is performed).
-Our observer has several advantages upon the extended Kalman filter.
-First the computation cost is much smaller (as long as the gaussian kernel is set equal to zero wherever its value is negligible, see Section \ref{num:sec}).
-This is important as in oceanographic data assimilation, the computation cost of the Kalman filter can be prohibitive, as well as the cost of optimal nudging techniques \cite{LeDimet}.
-Moreover the tuning of the gains of our observer is very easy as they depend on a very reduced number of parameters which have a physical meaning.
+This paper gives insight in the field of non-linear observers for infinite dimensional systems, where few methods are available.
+The observer provides better results than the nudging (Luenberger observer), even on the nonlinear system, as the error converges faster, the residual error is smaller, and the observer is much more robust to noise.
+The correction terms used in this paper are based on integrals over space, and filter the noise better than those of the usual extended Kalman filter-type estimators.
+Our observer has several advantages compared to EKF.
+First the computational cost is much smaller (as long as the Gaussian kernel is set equal to zero wherever its value is negligible, see Section \ref{num:sec}).
+This is important as in infinite dimensional systems, the computational cost of the Kalman filter can be prohibitive, as well as the cost of optimal techniques (especially in oceanography \cite{LeDimet}).
+In particular the observer was compared to the standard variational method 4D-Var, and the computing time is much smaller.
+Moreover the tuning of the gains of our observer is very easy as it depends on a very reduced number of parameters which have a physical meaning (thus the observer is much easier to implement).
 It is precisely the use of the physical structure of the system which allows us to reduce the degrees of freedom in the gain design.
 Finally, to the author's knowledge, there is no proof of convergence of the Kalman filter for infinite dimensional non-linear systems.
-Note that we also showed, both on theoretical and numerical points of view, that thanks to an appropriate choice of observer, it is possible to correct very well the non-observed variables with the observed ones, which is still a challenge in oceanography (and more generally in geophysics) \cite{Bennett}.
+Note that we also showed, both on theoretical and numerical points of view, that the non-observed variables can be corrected, which is still a challenge in geophysics \cite{Bennett}.

-Other types of correction terms could be used.
-In particular one could define the correction term in order to get the following linearized error equation instead of \eqref{wav:eq}: